 Lazy loading basically loads images as and when they come on the screen.
 This reduces a lot of load from downloading the images while rendering the page.

-Wordpress and other frameworks have many plugins for the lazy load which should come handy.
+WordPress and other frameworks have many plugins for the lazy load which should come in handy.

-You should add og :image meta tag to the head of the page to use the image while sharing on social media.
+You should add an image meta tag to the head of the page to use the image while sharing on social media.
 Simply put the below code in head tags.